 Higher Education and Leadership Studies, Ed.D.

-Edgewood College offers an innovative three to three and one half-year Ed.D. program designed for working professionals in the areas of educational leadership in higher education, educational agency, and corporate education environments.
-As a student in this professional course of study, you’ll deepen your leadership capacities and position yourself for administrative and faculty positions.
-You will have the opportunity to integrate with leaders, faculty members, and deans from institutions of higher learning, including the Wisconsin Technical College system, public and private four-year colleges and universities, for-profit and online learning centers, and businesses and agencies that lead educational initiatives.
+Edgewood College offers an innovative Ed.D. program designed for working professionals in the areas of educational leadership in higher education, educational agency, and corporate education environments.
+Students will deepen leadership capacities and be positioned for administrative and faculty positions.
+You will have the opportunity to integrate with leaders, faculty members, and deans from institutions of higher learning.

 - 54-credits, ending in an Ed.D. and dissertation.
 With steady enrollment and progress, students can complete the program in 3-4 years.